(Penned in 2014: jump forward to 2020 and it needs some major updating – mostly good stuff!).

 Sounds like a train wreck?
 Well it was….

-Fast forward to February 2001, I wasn’t going out of the house any more, I was in bed all day and was only getting up at night when Yaf, my second wife, and my young son, were in bed.
-Yaf could no longer get through to me.
+Fast forward to February 2001, I wasn’t going out of the house any more, I was in bed all day and was only getting up at night when my wife (second wife) and my young son were in bed.
+My wife could no longer get through to me.
 I was unresponsive.
 I didn’t react to my toddler son.
-I would see Yaf crying in desperation, all she wanted was for me to put my hand on her but my hand wouldn’t move.
+I would see my wife crying in desperation, all she wanted was for me to put my hand on her but my hand wouldn’t move.
 It was a case of “the lights are on but no one’s in”.

 HITTING ROCK BOTTOM, THE END OF THE LINE: